benediktbast/csv2speech/README.md

 - name of csv file
 - name of voice 1
 - name of voice 2
-- line number to start
-- line number to stop
 - output format (optional) can be set to `mp3` if you have ffmpeg installed

-You can use the example CSV file with German and Thai Translation to convert lines 1 to 7
+You can use the example CSV file with English and Thai Translation to convert

-`./csv2speech.sh example_de_th.csv Daniel Kanya 1 12`
+`./csv2speech.sh example_en_th.csv Daniel Kanya`

 with conversion to mp3

-`./csv2speech.sh example_de_th.csv Daniel Kanya 1 12 mp3`
+`./csv2speech.sh example_en_th.csv Daniel Kanya mp3`

 ## Find the right voice
 The command `say -v '?'` will list you all available voices on your system